django-recaptcha/django-recaptcha/README.rst

 AJAX
 ~~~~~

-To make Recapcha work in ajax-loaded forms:
+To make reCAPTCHA work in ajax-loaded forms:

 #.
 Import ``recaptcha_ajax.js`` on your page (not in the loaded template):